noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

 - test the "autocorrection" for the time and alarm-time values (when do they happen, what exactly happens)
-- test whether MSB of ctrlB makes reading of alarm time possible or not (it should always be the time)
 - test if time stops updating when writing the hour register when either time or alarm is selected ("mapping the 64" claims it does)